-Mock-Exercise.
+MockExercise.
 This is a demonstration of capability that uses an approved exercise provided by AISC Certification, not actual work, to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.

 Observers.
-They can be a participant or applicant's members outside of the facility being certified, consultants, regulators or justified personnel.
+A participant or applicant's members outside of the facility being which can include: certified, consultants, regulators or justified personnel.
 They cannot influence or interfere in the audit process or audit outcome.
-Observers are to be agreed upon by the participant or applicant, along with the audit team.
+Observers are to be agreed upon by the audit team and the participant or applicant.